 A miniature 32 page specimen of 6pt borders and 6pt type settings.
 Text set in 6pt Old Style, Plantin, Baskerville, Imprint, Gill, Greek, Grotesque, Modern, Spartan, Times, Univers.
 32pp.
 2¾" x 2".
 50 copies.
 UK£20.

 34 samples of the 1950s Sanderson range and their current replacement, together with a brief history of decorated papers.
 Set in 11 on 12pt Ehrhardt.
 32 sheets sewn into boards.
 6¾ x 9 ins.
 95 copies.
 UK£60.

 Our granddaughter's 3rd birthday book, as a sequel to A Little Alphabet and A Small Piece of Action.
 A single section counting book illustrated with printers' stock blocks and dingbats to a count of 10.
 16pp.
 3 x 2 ins.
 120 copies.
 UK£5.
 (This book had a working title of A Small Count).
 See also Further details.

 A specimen book of the Monotype border matrices held and cast by the Alembic Press.
 Set in 12 on 14pt Bembo.
 108pp.
 11 x 8 ins.
 100 copies.
 UK£144.
 See also Further details.

 A Tale of Two Benches

 About the connection between artist Robert Gibbings and woodworker Bill Pointer, with a wood engraving by Robert Gibbings of his own bench and by Simon Brett of Bill Pointer's bench.
 Set in 14pt Perpetua.
 24pp.
 9 x 6½ ins.
 120 copies.
 UK£30.

-Although long out of print, one copy is now available of the following two books
+Although long out of print, one copy is now available of the following book